aboviq/emigrate/packages/mysql/README.md

 };
 ```

-**NOTE:** Using the root level `plugins` option will load the plugin for all commands, which means the [generator plugin](#using-the-generator-plugin) will be used by default for the "new" command as well.
+**NOTE:** Using the root level `plugins` option will load the plugin for all commands, which means the [template plugin](#using-the-template-plugin) will be used by default for the "new" command as well.
 If you only want to use the loader plugin, use the `up.plugins` option instead:

 ```js
 export default {